Northeastern Spain and Southern France Mediterranean forests: Flora

 The plant communities of the ecoregion are varied, and include forests, woodlands, shrublands, and grasslands.

-Broadleaf forests are principally of oaks, including evergreen holm oak (Quercus ilex) and cork oak (Quercus suber), and deciduous oaks – Quercus pubescens in southern france, and Quercus faginea in mainland Spain, together with Quercus canariensis and Quercus pyrenaica in northern Catalonia's coastal mountains.
+Broadleaf forests are principally of oaks, including evergreen holm oak (Quercus ilex), Quercus rotundifolia, Quercus coccifera, Quercus robur, Quercus petraea, and cork oak (Quercus suber), and deciduous oaks – Quercus pubescens in southern france, and Quercus faginea in mainland Spain, together with Quercus canariensis and Quercus pyrenaica in northern Catalonia's coastal mountains.
 Oak forests on the Balearic Islands.

 Mixed forests of oaks and stone pine (Pinus pinea) grow on rocky silicaceous coastal mountain slopes.
 Forests of maritime pine (Pinus pinaster) grow on sandstone-derived soils in some coastal mountains.
 Mixed forests of Aleppo pine (Pinus halepensis) and holly oak (Quercus coccifera) are found on soils derived from limestone and marl.

 High shrublands, known as maquis or mattoral, are common.
 They are composed of low trees and woody shrubs, with an understory of herbs and grasses.
 Dominant maquis/matorral trees are wild olive (Olea europaea) and carob (Ceratonia siliqua).

 Low shrubland, known as garrigue, grows on dry rocky slopes, often near the seacoast.
 Garrigue is characterized by low aromatic and medicinal shrubs, along with herbs and grasses.
 Maquis of stone pines and the shrubs Juniperus phoenicea, Pistacia lentiscus, Myrtus communis and Chamaerops humilis grow on stabilized coastal dunes.

 The ecoregion has wetlands, particularly in the Rhone and Ebro deltas.
 Freshwater and semi-saline wetlands are characterized by Agropyron spp., Puccinellia spp., and Juncus maritimus.
-Saline wetlands are dominated by Salicornia herbacea and Arthrocnemum fruticosum.
+Saline wetlands are dominated by Salicornia herbacea and Salicornia fruticosa.